alecarneiro1993/roshambo-frontend/README.md

 Angular Frontend application that works together with [roshambo][roshambo-git].

+## Welcome!

+To an exciting fighting game of :rock: :newspaper_roll: :scissors:

+In this README, you will find (hopefully :pray:) all the information you need to get this game running :runner:.

+## How does does the game work?

+You might have heard at least once in your life about Street Fighter (or any other fighting game).
+If not, don't worry, the game is easy.

+The game consists of two players: one is **you**, the other the **Computer**.

+The goal of the game is to knockout :punch: your opponents, but through a totally different mean.
+You will both be playing a game of **ROSHAMBO**, but with fighting game elements.

+### What does that mean?

+Two players, two health bars, three options to pick.
+Each time you pick an option, your opponent will do the same.

+Each time you choose an option and submit it, one of the three outcomes will occur:

+- **Win**: you won the turn, your opponent takes a random amount of damage (nice! :muscle:)
+- **Lose**: you lost the turn, your opponent gave you a good beating, meaning you take damage (not nice! :face_with_head_bandage:)
+- **Draw**: you both receive no damage, since you had the same choice (that was close! :face_exhaling:)

+### How does the game end?

+**Until one of you is left standing.**

+Meaning: until one of you has no more health left.

+When a player is knocked out, a winner is declared.

+**Thats it.
+Rinse and repeat.**

+You may restart the game and play again as many times you like.

 ## Description

 The application provides the UI and is dependent on the responses that come from the backend.